 What is Sprouted?

 Sprouted refers to nuts or seeds which have been soaked and then dehydrated.
-We sprout in order to remove enzyme inhibitors and phytates (an anti-nutrient) from our nuts and seeds.
+We sprout in order to reduce enzyme inhibitors and phytates (an anti-nutrient) from our nuts and seeds.

-Sprouting makes it easier for our body to assimilate the nutrients, which makes for easier digestion and better health.
+Sprouting can make it easier for our body to assimilate the nutrients, which makes for easier digestion and better health.
 A happy side effect of sprouting is that nuts and seeds taste better, any trace of bitterness is removed, they become crisp and a natural sweetness develops.

 How Does Sprouting Work?